Learning How to Photograph People [Book Excerpt]

 Discovering My Passion

 Photography quickly became my passion.
+Learning how to photograph people was not on my mind.
 Having a camera in my hand excited me and taught me to view the world around me differently.
 I would visualize and compose photos in my imagination even when I didn’t have my camera with me.

 I pointed my camera at old rusty things, beaches, skies, mountains, and flowers, among other things.
 But never at people.